 There are several different ways to perform minimally invasive mitral valve surgery.

-- In endoscopic surgery, your surgeon makes 1 - 4 small holes in your chest.
+- In endoscopic surgery, your surgeon makes 1 to 4 small holes in your chest.
 Surgery is done through the cuts using a camera and special surgical tools.
-For robotically-assisted valve surgery, the surgeon makes 2 - 4 tiny cuts in your chest.
-The cuts are about 1/2 to 3/4 inches each.
+For robotically-assisted valve surgery, the surgeon makes 2 to 4 tiny cuts in your chest.
+The cuts are about 1/2 to 3/4 inches (1 to 2 centimeters) each.
 The surgeon uses a special computer to control robotic arms during the surgery.
 A 3D view of the heart and mitral valve are displayed on a computer in the operating room.
-This method is very precise.

 If your surgeon can repair your mitral valve, you may have: